Last Updated on

 Total time: 10min

 The last step was to apply Rapid Editing.
-If you are want to learn more about Rapid Editing, please check my detailed tutorial “Lightroom Rapid Editing System for Landscapes“.
+If you are want to learn more about Rapid Editing, please check my detailed tutorial “Lightroom Rapid Editing for Landscapes“.

 Below are six editing versions of the same photo.
 To show the potential of the Lightroom Rapid Editing I used presets from Landscape Collection in the combination with the TOOLKIT.
 I didn’t use any of the editing tools from Lightroom right panel.